dvav/eQTLseq/README.md

 ![The matrix of regression coefficients B](figs/fig1.png)

 From the above visualization of *B*, you can see that a single variant influences the expression of four genes.
-This is a known as a *hotspot*.
+This is known as a *hotspot*.

 In order to process the above data, we proceed as follows: